Shilo954/nxt/content/pages/index.md

 type: Page
 sections:
   - type: HeroSection
-    title: Welcome At Magic Miles
+    title: Welcome At Magic Milles
     subtitle: >-
       Where Original Trucks&Vans That Endure All Humps Ahead And Deliver Suitable Results